MicrosoftDocs/windows-dev-docs/hub/powertoys/image-resizer.md

 - **Fit:** Fits the entire image into the specified size.
 Scales the image proportionally.
 Does not crop the image.
 - **Stretch:** Fills the entire specified size with the image.
 Stretches the image disproportionally as needed.
 Does not crop the image.

-> ![TIP]
+> [!TIP]
 > You can leave the width or height empty.
-The other dimension will be calculated to a value proportional to the original image aspect ratio.
+The dimension will be calculated to a value proportional to the original image aspect ratio.

 ### Fallback encoding